dfad1ripe/RepoDev/README.md

 - metadata.json is extracted and analyzed if it exists. *Note: In bento boxes that I checked, this file keeps an information about VM provider only.
 I suppose that this may vary, keep box version etc, but I have not seen other options yet, so did not add other checks.*
 - SHA1 checksum is calculated.
 - The box is moved to web share under Outbox directory.
-- JSON description of the box is added to existing catalog (boxes.json).
+- JSON description of the box is added to web share.

 ### Logging and debugging

 Log file `engine.log` is created in current working directory.
 The script uses Su::Log module for logging purposes.
 Default log level is `info`.
 To get more verbose log output, set `$LogLevel` variable in the script to `debug`.

+*Note: when the script is executed by cron, current working directory is the home directory of corresponding user account, so check `~devops/engine.log` in this case.*

 ## ToDo:

-- Add provider specific analysis.
+- Add provider-specific analysis.
 Particularly, for VirtualBox, analyze `box.ovf` to extract values for box name and description.
+- Version support for boxes.
+Not clear at the moment how to define the version through metagata; bento boxes do not seem to provide this info internally.
-- Add `syslog` support. *Note: log rotation is not implemented in the script.*
+- Add `syslog` support. *Note: log rotation is not implemented in the script.
+This should be done with OS tools instead.*
+- Add OS-dependent null device (`nul` is used currently, `/dev/null` should be used on Linux instead).
+- Perl `move` function from `File::Copy` module does not provide correct error message if an operation can't be performed.

 ## License and Authors